henriqueh146/sinatra-personal-page/tasks.md

 ## Task 2
-Describe the three routes that leads to the web-pages Write three web pates to validate the routes
+Describe the three routes that leads to the web-pages Write three web pages to validate the routes
 Write test cases

 ## Task 3